lpelleau/RanGit/README.md

 ## Motivation
 Finding a hidden project on Github which could be THE new project you shouldn't miss.
-This is my first project in Rust langage.
+This is my first project in Rust language.
 A simple project to understand the basics.
-*Don't look at the code.*
+*Don't look at the code...
+Ugly.*

 ## Installation
 Install Rust environment [on the official site](https://www.rust-lang.org/downloads.html).